 Shari: Because the need is there.
 We have always tried to meet the demands of everyone we can.
 Sometimes, especially in medically fragile cases, we are unable to, but we are constantly working hard to try to help everyone we can.
 So expanding our services is what we’ve been doing since day one, and we are still doing it today.

-Monte: In order to meet demand and help scheduling, we opened a second property as well, which we’ve done ever since, often running three on the go.
+Monte: In order to meet demand and help scheduling, we opened a second property as well.
 It’s expensive, but important that we can serve people regardless of where they live in the city.

-Tell me about how The Clinic came to be.
+Tell me about how ELG’s therapeutic services came to be.

 When did you move into your current building?